Subaru-PFS/tron_tron/Docs/sphinx/PFS.rst

 -----------------

 The interesting problem is how to write files and in particular the headers.
-We have found it useful to exploit the fact that all external actor state is always available: the FITS headers can safely be constructed while the data are still in memory, so that no further dangerous and slow file operations are required.
-The headers can be built using the latest information, but without the need for any risky external status queries during integration/readout/IO.
+All external actor state is always available: the FITS headers can be constructed by the spectrograph controllere while the data are still in memory, so that no further file operations are required.

 The Subaru Gen2 Interface
 -------------------------

-I have only glanced at the requirements here, but I would be strongly tempted to write a translator which generates keywords describing the telescope status and environment.
-Other actors could then use those native keywords to, say, populate FITS headers.
-Obviously commands from Gen2 would also need to be run.
-I do not know how much work this is, but I am pretty confident that python would be a good tool.
+The Subaru Gen2 system provides all the telescope and environmental information required for instrument FITS headers, and passes commands down to the instrument.
+From the observatory's point of view, the instrument appears as a single program.
+The natural aarchitecture is to implement a single translator which generates keywords describing the telescope status and environment and which converts Gen2 commands to ICS actor commands.

 The Fiber Actuator Controller
 -----------------------------